naeemdadi/EaseIt/server/README.md

 # EaseIt
- A Employee task manager tool API with role based authentication and authorization.
+ An Employee task manager tool API with role based authentication and authorization.